aswanijehangeer/aswanijehangeer/README.md

 <h1 align="center">Hello! 👋 This is Jehangeer :)</h1>

 <p align="center">
-A 22-years-old statistics graduate has a keen interest in pursuing a career in the field of data analytics, business analytics, and machine learning.
-In particular, I am interested in utilizing my knowledge of statistics to analyze large datasets and extract insights that can inform business decisions.
+An ambitious 22-year-old statistics graduate is considering a career in the fields of data analytics, business analytics, web development, and machine learning.
  </p>

-* 💻 As a seasoned R/Shiny developer, I offer my services as a professional freelancer on the Upwork platform.
+* 💻 As a seasoned R/Shiny developer, I offer my services as a professional freelancer (RShiny, Data Science, Web development) on the Upwork platform.
 * 🎓 I received my bachelor's degree in statistics in January 2023.
-* 🌱 I'm now brushing up on my knowledge of cloud computing, machine learning, and web development.
+* 🌱 I'm now brushing up on my cloud computing, machine learning, and web development knowledge.
-* 🤔 I need assistance obtaining work in the R, Shiny, Data Analytics.
+* 🤔 I need assistance obtaining work in R, Shiny, and Data Analytics.
 * ⚡ Fun fact: An avid chess player ♟️.

 <div align="center">